 Library users should use care when using the internet or using automated resources.
 Mid-Continent Public Library places responsibility for how automated resources are used and viewed on the Library user.
 Generally, the internet is an unregulated medium.
 However, certain laws and regulations do apply to the way information may be used that is found on the internet.
 Mid-Continent Public Library requires that Library users follow all international, federal, state, and local laws when using the Library's internet and automated resources.

-Not all sources on the Internet provide information that is current, accurate, or complete.
-Mid-Continent Public Library is unable to control or monitor the content of materials on the Internet that changes quickly and without warning.
-Library users should evaluate Internet resources just as they do printed publications, questioning the validity of the information.
+Not all sources on the internet provide information that is current, accurate, or complete.
+Mid-Continent Public Library is unable to control or monitor the content of materials on the internet, which can change quickly and without warning.
+Library users should evaluate internet resources just as they do printed publications, questioning the validity of the information.
 Endorsement of any commercial site or its products or services is neither expressed nor implied.
-The views and opinions expressed in any referenced Internet document do not necessarily reflect those of Mid-Continent Public Library.
+The views and opinions expressed in any referenced internet document do not necessarily reflect those of Mid-Continent Public Library.

 Mid-Continent Public Library adheres to the standards required by Federal and State laws with regard to restricting access to materials deemed harmful to minors or obscene through the use of content filtering software.

 Mid-Continent Public Library believes that the primary purpose of the internet is to supplement the traditional collection of the Library, acting as an informational resource.

 Mid-Continent Public Library supports the following American Library Association statements on access to information: